 No Americans Need Apply--for a Job in Boise

 In 2012, IBM was caught red-handed for requiring "Indian work authorization" for a job in Boise, Idaho.
 This ad not only appeared on Monster.com, a U.S. web site, but also appeared on IBM's own job site (see actual ad below).

 IBM spokesman Doug Shelton explained the purpose for excluding Americans for a job opening on U.S. soil, stating, "IBM provides 'fast track' training in the U.S. and these grads then go to work in India.
 Building skills in a mature market like the U.S. allows them to hit the ground running in India," Shelton said.

 This is not only unethical and immoral, it is against US law.
-But IBM keeps these white-collar crimes under wraps by blaming the victims--new American grads, older workers, women, minorities and even our children attending public schools.
+But IBM keeps these white-collar crimes under wraps by blaming the victims--new American grads, older workers, women, and minorities.

 But wait--there's more!
 Here's an ad IBM posted on an Indian job portal looking for an Indian foreign student with a Master's STEM degree (or a Bachelor's) and an OPT work permit.
 This allows IBM to employ this foreign national for 2.5 years, thus "saving" H1-b visas for Indians trained in India.
 Foreign student graduates holding OPT work permits have the same rights as Americans, such as minimum wage protections and full career mobility.
 OPTs, unlike their U.S. classmates, aren't able to take lesser positions such as a barista.

 The DOJ's monitoring of IBM's hiring will allow good people at IBM to make the changes they have always want to make.
 Only public pressure will sustain these changes and give the U.S. workforce a chance to be hired into jobs on U.S. soil.